>house spider

 >*squish

-Other centipedes can fuck right off.
+Other centipedes can frick right off.
 As a kid I found one in my bedroom and it quickly scurried under the radiator.
 I didn't sleep in my bedroom for two years after that.
 I didn't even go in there anymore once I got all my shit out of it.
 Thank goodness for the guest room.

 I kill everything that's terrifying even if it's beneficial.